AckerlyXu/heima/articles/service-bus-messaging/service-bus-authentication-and-authorization.md

 Applications can authenticate to Azure Service Bus using either Shared Access Signature (SAS) authentication, or through Azure Active Directory Access Control (also known as Access Control Service or ACS).
 Shared Access Signature authentication enables applications to authenticate to Service Bus using an access key configured on the namespace, or on the entity with which specific rights are associated.
 You can then use this key to generate a Shared Access Signature token that clients can use to authenticate to Service Bus.

+> [!IMPORTANT]
->AZURE.IMPORTANT SAS is recommended over ACS, as it provides a simple, flexible, and easy-to-use authentication scheme for Service Bus.
+> SAS is recommended over ACS, as it provides a simple, flexible, and easy-to-use authentication scheme for Service Bus.
 Applications can use SAS in scenarios in which they do not need to manage the notion of an authorized "user."

 ## Shared Access Signature authentication